Here's what to know before taking off from Cape Town

-After backing out of the first attempt Thursday night, SpaceX teams at Cape Canaveral Space Force Station are now on track to launch a Falcon 9 rocket carrying 22 Starlink internet satellites on Friday night from Launch Complex 40.

-The Starlink 6-16 mission is scheduled to launch at 11:38 PM EDT on Friday, September 15.
+SpaceX’s Starlink 6-17 mission, which is scheduled to send 22 additional Starlink satellites into low Earth orbit, is scheduled to launch at 10:47 PM EDT on Tuesday, September 19.

-After a short flight along the southeast trajectory, about eight minutes after liftoff, the Falcon 9 first-stage rocket is scheduled to target a drone ship landing at sea.

-Meteorologists with the Space Force’s 45th Weather Squadron It last reported a 45% chance of “launch” conditions around the spaceport during the Friday night launch window.
-Recovery conditions for the drone ship landing are listed as “low to moderate risk.”
+If necessary, four backup launch opportunities are available between 11:38 PM and 1:46 AM EST on Wednesday, September 20.

+The Starlink Internet satellite constellation is packed into a Falcon 9 rocket’s 230-foot-tall payload.

-If schedules hold, this will be the 49th Space Coast launch this year.
+If timelines hold, this will be the 50th Space Coast launch this year.
+For the latest schedule updates, visit floridatoday.com/launchschedule.

 - It will host the Cape Canaveral Space Station’s Launch Complex 40.